 But even if audio-visual information can be treated on the Web in a similar way as text based information this is not sufficient: we need personalized information and context specific search and retrieval.
-We need new interaction capabilities of users to make use of the networked media information in an effective and efficient way - adapted to the many different kinds of usage of audio-visual information.
+We need new interaction capabilities of users to make use of the information in audio-visual material in an effective and efficient way - adapted to the many different kinds of usage of audio-visual information.